Interallied Confederation

 Young Reserve Officers Programme

-YRO seminar and YRO workshop are designed to be a junior Reserve Officer’s first exposure to a multinational environment of NATO and increases awareness of Alliance security issues.
+YRO seminar and YRO workshop are designed to be a junior Reserve Officer’s first exposure to a multinational environment of NATO and to increase awareness of Alliance security issues.

 Civil-Military Cooperation Exercise